 During a DUI stop, drivers have the right to remain silent and are generally only required to provide their driver’s license, registration, and proof of insurance.
 If an arrest occurs, you have the right to have an attorney represent you at any time during the process.

 Under Pennsylvania’s Implied Consent Law, refusing a chemical test results in an automatic one-year license suspension, even if no DUI conviction occurs.
-In some cases, refusal may expose a driver to more severe penalties than taking the test and failing.
+In some cases, refusal may expose a driver to more severe penalties than failing the test.
 Field sobriety tests are voluntary and administered at the officer’s discretion, and they are frequently challenged due to issues with officer training, environmental conditions, or improper test administration.

 In Pennsylvania, if a traffic stop is conducted without reasonable suspicion, any evidence obtained during that stop may be challenged and potentially ruled inadmissible.